-4.19.
+4.22.
 Requirement 36 of GSR Part 1 [33] requires that the regulatory body, either directly or through the applicant of a facility or activity, shall establish effective mechanism of communication to interested parties about the possible radiation risks associated with the facility or activity and about the processes and decisions of the regulatory body, in accordance with a graded approach.
 The factors in Table 1 should be considered when establishing the contents and the level of detail in the reports for information provision to the relevant interested parties.
-Depending on the importance of the enterprise, the regulatory body should involve governmental authorities when such communication is considered necessary for effectively performing the public informational functions of the regulatory body.
+Depending on the importance of the enterprise, both the governmental authorities and the regulatory body should be involved, particularly when such communication is considered necessary for effectively performing the public informational functions.
 Ref.
 [36] provides guidance on communication and consultation with interested parties by the regulatory body.

-4.20.
+4.23.
 The prospective radiological environmental impact assessment results in technical documents which are generally intended for people with expertise in the matter.
 Normally these are experts in nuclear safety and radiation protection from regulatory bodies or technical support organizations, public health or environment agencies.
 The assessment should be well documented and transparent for a broader audience, which may not have a highly specialized expertise, for example, the public, government departments and ministries not directly involved in safety and radiation protection issues and others.
 Information on the assessment should be made available in appropriate technical language.
 In addition to that a non-technical summary that condenses the relevant chapters of the more technical reports and outlines the key findings from the assessment could be useful for some of the interested parties.

-4.21.
+4.24.
 The communication of the results is equally as important and challenging as the completion of technically sound radiological environmental impact assessments.
-In order to put the results in the adequate perspective, essential information on radiation effects and the safety aspects related to design, operation, maintenance and surveillance of activities and facilities should be included together with the specific results the in the reports produced.
+In order to put the results in the adequate perspective, essential information on radiation effects and the safety aspects related to design, operation, maintenance and surveillance of activities and facilities should be included together with the specific results in the reports produced.

-4.22.
+4.25.
 Where the results of an assessment indicate that the information is relevant across national boundaries, this information should be shared with the States concerned.
 The State where the activity or facility is located should arrange with the interested States the means for exchange of information and consultations, as appropriate.

-4.23.
-The information used as basis for an assessment as described in this Safety Guide could have commercial and security implications (for example, plans for the facility layout and information on plant accident sequences).
+4.26.
+The information used as basis for an assessment as described in this Safety Guide should be as much as possible open to all interested parties, with the aim to promote transparency and to build confidence and trust.
+However, some information could have commercial and security implications (for example, plans for the facility layout and information on plant accident sequences).
 This information should be available only to the regulatory authorities and other governmental agencies and should be treated confidentially.
 Normally the government, in consultation with the national regulatory body and other relevant national organizations, should establish which information should be made available publicly.
 The responsibility to ensure the soundness of the restricted information should remain with the governmental agencies with functions related to safety and security.
 The restriction of access to certain sensitive information should be clearly explained so that it is not perceived by the interested parties as concealing information that is relevant for estimating and understanding the radiation risks to people and to the environment.